6ebeng/LibraryManagement/readme.md

 ### Testing Phases

-[cite_start]The testing process is organized into the following phases, aligned with the project timeline from early March 2025 to June 15, 2025[cite: 482]:
+The testing process is organized into the following phases, aligned with the project timeline from early March 2025 to June 15, 2025:

-- [cite_start]**Phase 1: Planning & Initial Static Testing:** Focuses on understanding requirements and developing a detailed test plan[cite: 482].
+- **Phase 1: Planning & Initial Static Testing:** Focuses on understanding requirements and developing a detailed test plan.
-- [cite_start]**Phase 2: Core Functional & API Test Design & Execution:** Involves the design and execution of black-box functional and API tests based on the SRS[cite: 484, 485, 486, 487, 488].
+- **Phase 2: Core Functional & API Test Design & Execution:** Involves the design and execution of black-box functional and API tests based on the SRS.
-- [cite_start]**Phase 3: White-Box & Non-Functional Testing:** Covers unit testing, code coverage analysis, and testing for non-functional requirements like security and usability[cite: 489, 490].
+- **Phase 3: White-Box & Non-Functional Testing:** Covers unit testing, code coverage analysis, and testing for non-functional requirements like security and usability.
-- [cite_start]**Phase 4: Integration & Early Regression Testing:** Ensures that different parts of the system work together as expected and that new changes do not break existing functionality[cite: 491, 492, 493, 494].
+- **Phase 4: Integration & Early Regression Testing:** Ensures that different parts of the system work together as expected and that new changes do not break existing functionality.
-- [cite_start]**Phase 5: System Changes, Final Testing & Report:** Involves final regression testing, deployment validation, and the preparation of the final report[cite: 494, 495, 496, 497].
+- **Phase 5: System Changes, Final Testing & Report:** Involves final regression testing, deployment validation, and the preparation of the final report.

 ---